-The accompanying consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the U.S. ("U.S. GAAP"), reflect the accounts of Sarepta Therapeutics, Inc. and its wholly-owned subsidiaries.
-All intercompany transactions between and among its consolidated subsidiaries have been eliminated.
 Management has determined that the Company operates in one segment: discovering, developing, manufacturing and delivering therapies to patients with rare diseases.
-The Company's Chief Executive Officer, as the chief operating decision-maker, manages and allocates resources to the operations of the Company on a total company basis.
+The Company's Chief Executive Officer ("CEO"), as the chief operating decision-maker, manages and allocates resources to the operations of the Company on a total company basis.
 The Company's research and development organization is responsible for the research and discovery of new product candidates and supports development and registration efforts for potential future products.
-The Company's commercial organization manages the development of the manufacturing processes, clinical trial supply and commercial product supply.
-The Company's commercial organization is responsible for commercialization of EXONDYS 51, VYONDYS 53 and AMONDYS 45 in the U.S. and internationally.
+The Company's supply chain organization manages the development of the manufacturing processes, clinical trial supply and commercial product supply.
+The Company's commercial organization is responsible for worldwide commercialization of EXONDYS 51, VYONDYS 53 and AMONDYS 45 and domestic commercialization of ELEVIDYS.
 The Company is supported by other back-office general and administration functions.
-Consistent with this decision-making process, the Company's Chief Executive Officer uses consolidated, single-segment financial information for purposes of evaluating performance, forecasting future period financial results, allocating resources and setting incentive targets.
-In the opinion of the Company's management, all adjustments of a normal recurring nature necessary for a fair presentation have been reflected.
+Consistent with this decision-making process, the Company's CEO uses consolidated, single-segment financial information for purposes of evaluating performance, forecasting future period financial results, allocating resources and setting incentive targets.